MiaadTeam/benchmark/README.md

 ### mongoose-express-rest ( sort ):
-If you have done previous steps to seeding the MongoDB database and started the server you need to just fetch our query:
+If you have done previous steps to seeding the MongoDB database and started the server you need to just fetch our query we enter:
     `hurl --variables-file .env ./http/getFiftyCitiesOfCountrySorted.hurl --test`

 And the query path is: